WeiDUorg/weidu/README-WeiDU-Changes.txt

   * tolower can now merge FoLdEr/SUBFolder and FOLder/subFOLDer.
 Shoot your modder if you need this.
   * Better ADD/REPLACE_CRE_ITEM for IWD2 and PST.
+  * --no-exit-pause doesn't give you "Press ENTER to exit.".

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting